uganda Project 2019

 If you are unable to join us a volunteer, please do consider making a donation here.

 When will it happen?

 February 2019.
 The project will last for 7 weeks and will start with a week of training in south Wales in early February.
-This training is mandatory.
-Volunteers will return to the UK in early April.
+We will post updates here and on our Facebook page as the project progresses.

 For more information please email firstname.lastname@example.org